BirajMainali/react-agent/README.md

 A powerful, autonomous AI coding assistant built in Rust.
 This agent uses the **ReAct (Reasoning and Acting)** pattern to understand complex prompts, plan its actions, and execute them using a suite of integrated tools.

-## 🚀 Capabilities
+## Capabilities

 - **Autonomous Agent Loop**: Implements the ReAct pattern, allowing the agent to "think" (reason) and "act" (execute tools) in an iterative loop to solve multi-step problems.
 - **Tool Integration**:
-    - **💻 Bash Tool**: Execute shell commands directly to run scripts, install dependencies, or explore the system.
+    - **Bash Tool**: Execute shell commands directly to run scripts, install dependencies, or explore the system.
-    - **📂 File Tool**: Read and write files within the project workspace, enabling autonomous coding and documentation.
+    - **File Tool**: Read and write files within the project workspace, enabling autonomous coding and documentation.
 - **LLM Agnostic**: Integrated with **OpenRouter**, allowing it to leverage various state-of-the-art models (like Claude 3.5 Sonnet or GPT-4o) while maintaining a consistent OpenAI-compatible interface.
 - **Flexible Orchestration**: Handles context management, tool execution, and response parsing seamlessly.

-## 📂 Project Structure
+## Project Structure

 The project is organized into modular components for easy extensibility: